volumio/volumio-plugins-sources-bookworm/rtlsdr_radio/README.md

 The plugin automatically extracts now-playing information from DAB broadcasts:
 - **DLS (Dynamic Label Segment)**: Text metadata broadcast by DAB stations
 - **Artist/Title Parsing**: Automatically parses "Artist - Title" format
-- **Volumio Integration**: Pushes metadata so Volumio can fetch album artwork via MusicBrainz
+- **Artwork Integration**: Plugin fetches album artwork via Last.fm API

 When playing a DAB station, you may see:
 - Station name in the title field
 - Artist name from DLS
 - Track title from DLS
-- Album artwork fetched automatically by Volumio
+- Album artwork fetched via Last.fm

 Note: Not all stations broadcast DLS metadata, and formats vary by broadcaster.